inclusive-design/idrc/src/collections/projects/en-CA/partnerships-for-financial-inclusion.md

 ---
 ## About the Financial Inclusion Project

-The Inclusive Design Research Centre (IDRC) at OCAD University is working on a project that aims to make financial systems more inclusive to people with disabilities (PWD) and Deaf people in Canada.
+The Inclusive Design Research Centre (IDRC) at OCAD University is working on a project that aims to make financial systems more inclusive to people with disabilities (PWD), Deaf people, and people with intersectional identities in Canada.

 ### What do we mean when we say "financial systems"?